jcabaiova/RDFDataAnalyser/README.md

  * ORMlite
  * RDF HDT
  * Apache Jena

+## Testing

+Tests cases wrote in the Selenium are stored in the directory /test.
+For running them, you have to set database of the application to src/main/resources/db/testDbClientTesting.db.

+Prerequisites:

+* Mozilla Firefox
+* Selenium IDE

 ## License
 This code is copyrighted by Czech Technical University in Prague.